 The New South Wales Bar Association became a member of Pride in Diversity on 1 June 2016.
 Pride in Diversity is Australia’s first and only national not-for-profit employer support program for all aspects of LGBTI workplace inclusion.
 A social inclusion initiative of ACON, Pride in Diversity are specialists in HR, organisational change and workplace diversity dedicated to improving the health and wellbeing of LGBTI people by reducing exclusion, invisibility, homophobia and stigma in the workplace.

-The President of the New South Wales Bar Association raised the issue of certainty in relation to court sitting hours with the chief justice of the Supreme Court of New South Wales, the Hon Tom Bathurst AC.
-The President specifically noted the difficulties that arise when there is a lack of certainty around sitting hours for those members with carer’s responsibilities.
-The adoption of a formal protocol has the potential to fetter judicial discretion in relation to case management.
-The following has been suggested to judges of the Supreme Court:
+In 2014, the then president of the New South Wales Bar Association raised the issue of certainty in relation to court sitting hours with the chief justice of the Supreme Court of New South Wales, the Hon Tom Bathurst AC.
+The president specifically noted the difficulties that arise when there is a lack of certainty around sitting hours for those members with carer’s responsibilities.
+While the adoption of a formal protocol by the Supreme Court in relation to this issue has the potential to fetter judicial discretion in relation to case management, the following practice has been suggested by the chief justice to judges of the Supreme Court:

 - That the parties be notified at the earliest possible time of a proposal to commence proceedings any time before 9.30 am or to sit beyond 4.30 pm in the case of divisions or 4.45 pm in the case of the Court of Appeal.